ChelmsfordMakerspace/space/Docs/LanPartyPlan.md

 ##Chelmsford Makerspace LANParty Plan

 One of the ideas I have in mind are LANParty's which could take place monthly to raise funding and let people take a break from their projects/school/whatever and relax.
-The plan illustrated below is basically what I think we should use as guidelines to running the Lan Party's.
+The plan illustrated below is basically what I think we should use as guidelines to running Lan Parties.

 ###The Hardware
 - We will bring one PC which will serve as the master server hosting a variety of games and other systems.
 - Attendees are expected to bring their own equipment along, we can only supply a maximum of 2 plug sockets per person, so please don't bring second monitors or really powerful stuff.
-- Networking can be provided overwireless or traditional ethernet.
+- Networking can be provided over wireless or traditional ethernet (recommended).
 - Tables and Chairs will be provided as CMS norm.
-- No PCs will be handed out and responsibiliy lies with you to keep your PC in good health.
+- No PCs will be handed out and responsibility lies with you to keep your PC in good health.
 - Please scan your PC for viruses because the last thing a LAN Party needs is Digital STDs.

 ###The Software